lukemorton/republic/GETTING_STARTED.md

 server.use(bodyParser.urlencoded({ extended: true }))
 ```

 We then setup the bodyParse middleware for decoding POST data.
-This is required by Republic in order to provide isomorphic actions (controllers in Rails-speak).
+This is required by Republic in order to provide universal actions (controllers in Rails-speak).

 Next up we need to connect the dots.